Wake up, philanthropy!

 Can philanthropy save democracy?

 We should ask ourselves how the philanthropic sector can join forces to work for democracy and for a successful future.
 We can look at the long term.
-Personally, I think the sector moves in the right direction: We have more information than ever before about what is necessary, relevant and urgent to be done.
+Personally, I think the sector is moving in the right direction: We have more information than ever before about what is necessary, relevant and urgent to be done.
 We have more financial resources than ever before.
 We have the technical instruments and infrastructure to connect internationally.

 And if we want this joint commitment to be successful, we need a language on which everyone can agree.
 The Sustainable Development Goals can serve as such a lingua franca for us.
 This “Agenda 2030” is unique – unprecedented, holistic, universal and legitimate.
 It has a message for every country and for every responsible actor and has been agreed upon by all government leaders of member states of the United Nations.